planeguy/clusterfriend/objects.md

 - text
 - image: href to an image
 - link: href link
-- article: href to article relative to the home of this item
+- article: id to article for this item
 - reply: href to a feed item that this is a reply to
 - like: href to a feed item liked
 - dislike: href to a feed item disliked
+- corrects: id of an item you wish to correct
 - sgroup: if this item a secret item envelope, this is the group the item is meant for
 - sdata: data that comprises a secret item for a group
+- retracts: id of an item you wish to retract

 ##Friend
 ###required